deepeters/news-portal/README.md

 ### Project Description
-A REST API for querying and retrieving scoped news and information.
-There should be news/articles/posts that are available to all employees without navigating into any department, and others that are housed/classified within departments
+A Java/Spark application with a rest REST API for querying and retrieving scoped news and information.
+News, articles and posts are available to all users without navigating into any department, and others that are housed or classified within departments.

 <img src="/news_portal.png">